• Skip to main content

 Dough

 • Now start adding the softened cubes of butter, a few at a time.
-Continue mixing till the dough is shiny, smooth and elastic.
+Continue mixing till the dough is shiny, smooth, and elastic, about 10 -12 minutes.

-• Place the dough in a big bowl, greased with the vegetable oil, cover tightly with plastic wrap and leave it in the fridge overnight.
+• Place the dough in a big bowl, lightly greased with oil, cover tightly with plastic wrap, and leave it in the fridge overnight.

 Filling

-• Mix together the melted chocolate, butter, icing sugar and cocoa powder.
+• Mix together the melted chocolate, butter, icing sugar, and cocoa powder in a small bowl.
+This should be a spreadable chocolate paste.

 • Preheat your oven to 190C.
 Bake for 30-40 minutes, or until a skewer inserted in the center comes out clean.